-Nearly 60% of adults treated with Plenity were responders, achieving an average weight loss of 10% of their body weight or ~22 pounds.
+Nearly 60% of study participants that were treated with Plenity achieved an average weight loss of 10% of their body weight or ~22 pounds.

 Proven safety profile

-A clinical study showed that Plenity is as safe and tolerable as placebo, with few minor side effects.
+A clinical study showed that Plenity is as safe and tolerable as a placebo (a capsule with inactive ingredients), with minor side effects.